ayushhh321/Learning-linux/README.md

 ## Feedback

 Your feedback is valuable!
 If you have suggestions for improving existing content or ideas for new additions, please open an issue or reach out to the repository maintainers.
-If you have any other feedbacks, you can reach out to us at harsh.thakkar0369@gmail.com
+If you have any other feedbacks, you can reach out to us at ayushguptab6@gmail.com or +91 7324829593

 ## Connect with Me